 5) Johnny Football against the Miners

-We have sculpted a list of guidelines as we pick games against the spread.
+We have sculpted a list of guide lines as we pick games against the spread.

-1) These picks are for entertainment only.
+1) This picks are for entertainment only.

 2) A line that looks too good to be true almost always is.